gmifflen/GabesSpreadsheetProcessor/README.md

 ## Usage

-1. Click the "Browse Excel Files" button to select one or multiple spreadsheet files that you want to clean.
-The application supports Excel (.xlsx and .xls) files.
+1. Click the "Browse Files" button to select one or multiple spreadsheet files that you want to clean.
+The application supports common spreadsheet formats (.xlsx, .ods, .csv).

 2. Enter the names of the columns you want to remove in the text field, separated by commas.